GabrielMalakias/GabrielMalakias.github.io/_drafts/circuit_breaker_with_ruby.md

 ---

 At this year I went to QCon São Paulo, I saw many cool things and lots of new technologies.
-At the conference some speakers talked about how we can make resilient systems.
+In the conference, some speakers talked about how we can make resilient systems.
 Kolton Andrus ([slides][kolton-andrus]) spoke about of Netflix Toolset, he mentioned Spinnaker, Chaos Kong and Hystrix.
 I liked so much of Hystrix, because the concept behind this mechanism sounds very simple and can be useful in many situations.
-In this post I will try to talk about it.
+In this post, I will try to talk about it.

 First, what's is Hystrix?
-The Netflix describes Hystrix as "Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.".
+The Netflix describes Hystrix as "[...] a latency and fault tolerance library designed to isolate points of access to remote systems, services and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.".
 Behind all advantages that it can give to us, it has a lot of patterns but we will talk about only one, called of Circuit-Breaker.

 First, we need to think about circuit-breaker.
 Let me see...
 Oh Circuit-Breaker pattern works like a home circuit-breaker, Obvious.
 But how it works?
 You can see it [here][homecircuitbreaker].
-In IT world, this mechanism can be applied to some cases to prevent errors or latency.
-Picture this, you has a call to a external service many things can fail, network, server down or something unexpected.
-If you want to make your system more resilient you need to assume that your system can fail and after that add some, and responds a default or a cache response if a service is down.
-Using an circuit-breaker when something goes wrong N times, the circuit-breaker(opened) stops to call the external service(or a failing method) and pass to responds only with a fallback method.
-After a time period, the circuit-breaker close and try to call a external service again, it can works or not.
+In IT world, this mechanism can be applied to some cases to prevent errors or decrease latency.
+Picture this, you has a call to a external service, in this scenario many things can fail, you can get network error, some server can be out, or something unexpected can occurs.
+If you want to make your system more resilient, you need to assume that your system can fail.
+To avoid that problem, you can respond a default response or with cache, if a service is down.
+Using an circuit-breaker, when something goes wrong N times, the circuit-breaker stops to call the failed method and pass to responds only with a fallback method.
+After a time period, the circuit-breaker try to call a method again, it can works or not.

-In this post I will try to show some examples with the same app at the previous post, you can download [here][experiences].
-I added Docker in this project only to turn easier the environment setup, you can use only ruby and rails to run.
+In this post, I will try to show some examples with the same app at the previous post, you can download [here][experiences](please use version 0.0.2).
+I added Docker in this project only to turn easier the environment setup, you can use only ruby(>=2.2) and rails(>=5) to run.

-I will show only one gem available in Ruby, but if you search at RubyToolbox site you can found many similar solutions like [circuitbox][circuitbox] or [resilient][resilient].In this post we will use the [stoplight][Stoplight] gem.
+I will show only one circuit-breaker gem available in Ruby, but if you search at RubyToolbox site you can found many similar solutions like [circuitbox][circuitbox] or [resilient][resilient].
+In this post we will use the [stoplight][Stoplight] gem.

-Ok how it works?
-Well, we will do it together along this post it's easier to understand with examples (at least for me :) ).
+Ok, how it works?
+Well, we will see it together along this post.
+It's easier, at least for me, understand with examples.

 *Ps: To run with docker you can use 'docker-compose up' and after that 'docker exec -it <image-name/id> bash' to enter in bash.
-After that it only type 'rails c'.*
+After that we need to type 'rails c'.*

-First thing that we need to do is add gem in project, to do this we will add this line in Gemfile.
+First thing that we need to do is a new gem in this project, to do it we need to add this line in Gemfile.

 {% highlight ruby %}
 gem 'stoplight'
 {% endhighlight %}

-*Ps: Everytime that we add a new gem in Gemfile, we need to run 'docker-compose build' again to after that run 'docker-compose up'.*
+*Ps: Everytime that we add a new gem in Gemfile, we need to run 'docker-compose build' again and after that we can run 'docker-compose up'.*

-In the project folder we need to run Docker and type the commands below to enter in rails console.
+In the project folder, we need to run Docker and type the commands below to enter in rails console.

 {% highlight bash %}
  ~/projects/ruby/blog  docker-compose up